-Her first book, WHY WE COOK: Women On Food, Identity, and Connection, was published by Workman Publishing in March 2021.
+Her first book, WHY WE COOK: Women On Food, Identity, and Connection, was published by Workman Publishing in March 2021, and was named a 2022 Gold Winner of the Nautilus Book Award.
 To see what she’s up to now, follow her on Instagram at @lindsaygardnerart.

 art museums, reading, running, yoga, hiking, cooking, cookbooks, bookstores, being outside, and spending time with my family and friends.
 I find inspiration in lots of nooks and crannies in my life, and feel extremely lucky that my work allows me to share that inspiration.